Review was updated on 7th October, 2019

 Telstra Broadband – The Pros and Cons

-Is Telstra Broadband for you?
+Summary: Is Telstra Broadband right for me?

 As the biggest and most experienced telco in Australia, Telstra has a deserved reputation for top-quality connections and excellent bundles.
 Telstra has made several changes in recent years and while they used to be a tad expensive, that’s no longer the case.
 They get an 89 per cent rating according to our score.
 If you want guaranteed top-quality broadband plus loads of extras, Telstra is the provider for you.